Abbalochdev/WP-ALCS-Plugin/README.md

 2. For use you need 2 more plugins (WooCommerce Price Based on Country, and Loco Translator).
 3. The 'Woocommerce price based on country' plugin is for making a zone, where you put the countries, and their currency equal to UEA currency, 2nd 'Loco Translator' puts the generated Arabic or another language file to work for specific language changes.
+4. Shortcodes you can use on their page or anywhere you want.
+For the country you can: "[alcs_country]" and for Langauge "[alcs_language]".

 ## Features